hanabanashiku/EVE/README.md

 # EVE

-EVE is an assitant application for desktop and Android.
+EVE is an assistant application for desktop and Android.

 Currently planned features:
 - RSS Feed management